If you want to learn how to cross stitch, you’ve come to the right place! We’ve created this short guide to get you started.

-In terms of supplies for cross-stitch, the basics you’ll need to get started are:
+In terms of supplies for cross stitch, the basics you’ll need to get started are:

-Types of Cross-stitch Cloth
+Types of Cross Stitch Cloth

-Cross-stitch cloth comes in various colors, types and gauges (That’s the number of holes per inch that determines the size of your stitches.)
+Cross stitch cloth comes in various colors, types, and gauges (That’s the number of holes per inch that determines the size of your stitches.)

-Aida, evenweave and linen are the most common types of cross-stitch fabric.
+Aida, evenweave and linen are the most common types of cross stitch fabric.
 Standard Aida cloth has a slight canvas feel to it and is a nice fabric for beginners because the holes are large and easy to see.
 Aida is 100% cotton and comes in several different cloth/stitch counts.

 Lugana and Jobelan are both evenweave fabrics (meaning the threads in the fabric are the same size) and are cotton/rayon blends.
 They are available in several count sizes (most common are 28 and 32), and stitches are usually made over two threads/squares.

 Linen is 100% linen, and the threads are not even in size (some threads are thinner than others and there are occasional ‘slubs’ in the fabric).
-Linen fabrics are available in several count sizes, and generally speaking, are a little more difficult to use, especially for beginners – stitches are usually made over two threads/squares.
+Linen fabrics are available in several count sizes and, generally speaking, are a little more difficult to use, especially for beginners – stitches are usually made over two threads/squares.

-There are many types of embroidery thread, but 6-strand cotton floss is the standard for cross-stitch.
+There are many types of embroidery thread, but 6-strand cotton floss is the standard for cross stitch.
 It comes in almost any color you can think of and ranges from large, standardized color lots to small-batch, hand-dyed floss.
 Some popular types of embroidery floss are DMC, AuriFloss, Cosmo, Weeks Dye Works, The Gentle Art, and Classic Colorworks.

 Although floss comes in strands of six, you’ll rarely use them all at once.
-The cloth count, pattern and sewing tension will dictate the number of strands to use for each chart.
+The cloth count, pattern, and sewing tension will dictate the number of strands to use for each chart.
 A general guide for two common floss types is shown below.
 At the start of a project, follow the pattern recommendations or experiment with a few complete stitches on the edge of your cloth to see what looks best in terms of coverage and stitch definition.

 Two good options for keeping your threads organized for each project are the Beekeeper Thread Minder and Thread Guide and the Floss Flower Thread Bobbins by Lori Holt.
-They allow you to label and notate your floss colors to keep them all straight.
+They allow you to label and note your floss colors to keep them all straight.

 Tapestry needles, with their large eyes and blunt tips, are recommended.
 Experiment with sizes and styles that work for you.
 Sizes range from approximately 18 to 28, and the higher the number, the finer the needle.
 As a point of reference, a Size 26 needle works well for Aida 14 count.
-DMC has a handy guide for which needle gauge to use with various sizes of cross-stitch cloth.
+DMC has a handy guide for which needle gauge to use with various sizes of cross stitch cloth.

-Frames and other Notions
+Frames and Other Notions

-Preparing to cross-stitch
+Preparing to Cross Stitch

 Reading a Pattern

-In counted cross-stitch, the stitch pattern is on the chart, and you count on your cloth to see where the stitches should go.
-In stamped cross-stitch, the pattern is stamped directly on the cloth, and you stitch directly on top of the design on the cloth.
-It’s Sew Emma cross-stitch patterns are counted cross-stitch and they come as full-color charts.
+In counted cross stitch, the stitch pattern is on the chart, and you count on your cloth to see where the stitches should go.
+In stamped cross stitch, the pattern is stamped directly on the cloth, and you stitch directly on top of the design on the cloth.
+It’s Sew Emma cross stitch patterns are counted cross stitch, and they come as full-color charts.

-For tips on getting started, check out Kimberly’s FlossTube for Beginners video: How to read a cross-stitch pattern
+For tips on getting started, check out Kimberly’s FlossTube for Beginners video: How to read a cross stitch pattern.

 Types of Stitches

-Cross-stitch Videos on YouTube
+Cross Stitch Videos on YouTube

 Stitch along with us!